 Bond Supply and Excess Bond Returns

 We examine empirically how the maturity structure of government debt affects bond yields and excess returns.
-We organize our investigation around a model of preferred habitat, in which supply shocks impact an arbitrage-free term structure.
-Consistent with the model, we find that the relative supply of long-term bonds is positively related to bond yield spreads and excess returns, with the effects being larger for longer-maturity bonds.
-Moreover, supply predicts positively excess returns even after controlling for term-structure slope, and supply and slope become stronger predictors of returns following periods when arbitrageurs lose money.
+Our analysis is based on a theoretical model of preferred habitat in which clienteles with strong preferences for specific maturities trade with arbitrageurs.
+Consistent with the model, we find that (i) the supply of long- relative to short-term bonds is positively related to the term spread, (ii) supply predicts positively long-term bonds' excess returns even after controlling for the term spread and the Cochrane-Piazzesi factor, (iii) the effects of supply are stronger for longer maturities, and (iv) following periods when arbitrageurs have lost money, both supply and the term spread are stronger predictors of excess returns.

 Suggested Citation: Suggested Citation